nikaocreatives/iconit/README.md

 ## Quick Usage

-Create a folder named svg and add icons into it.
+Create a folder named including and add icons into it.

 ```
 svg/*.svg